Undivided Resources

 Regional Centers can help with some of the costs of food, grooming, and healthcare for service dogs.
 California’s Assistance Dog Special Allowance (ADSA) program provides a monthly payment of $50 to eligible families using a service dog.
 You must be a resident of California and receive benefits from Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), State Supplementary Payment (SSP), In-Home Support Services (IHSS), or Cash Assistance Programs for Immigrants (CAPI).

 If you need more assistance, Elizabeth Spencer, Director of the Family Resources and Empowerment Center at LA’s Westside Regional Center, tells us to email your case manager with your request and explain the situation.
 You’ll likely need to write a letter explaining why your child benefits from the service dog, and provide a letter from a physician that explains how the dog helps your child.
 If it gets turned down, you can appeal (something you may have to do more than once).
+The same funding route applies for Regional Center clients in the Self-Determination Program.

 Service dog scholarships